MicrosoftDocs/customer-insights/ci-docs/audience-insights/merge-entities.md

 > [!div class="mx-imgBorder"]
 > ![Data merge Save and Run](media/configure-data-merge-save-run.png "Data merge Save and Run")

+Choose **Run only Merge** if you only want to see the output reflected in the unified customer entity.
+Downstream processes will be refreshed as [defined in the refresh schedule](system.md#schedule-tab).

+Choose **Run Merge and downstream processes** to refresh the system with your changes.
+All processes, including enrichment, segments, and measures will rerun automatically.
+After all downstream processes have completed, the customer profiles reflect any changes you made.

-To make additional changes and rerun the step, you can cancel an in-progress merge.
+To make more changes and rerun the step, you can cancel an in-progress merge.
 Select **Refreshing ...** and select **Cancel job**  in the side pane that appears.

-After the **Refreshing ...** text changes to **Successful**, merge has completed and resolved contradictions in your data according to the policies you defined.
-Merged and unmerged attributes are included in the unified profile entity.
-Excluded attributes aren't included in the unified profile entity.

-If it wasn't the first time you ran a merge successfully, all downstream processes, including enrichment, segmentation, and measures will rerun automatically.
-After all downstream processes have been rerun, the customer profiles reflect any changes you made.

 > [!TIP]
 > There are [six types of status](system.md#status-types) for tasks/processes.
 Additionally, most processes [depend on other downstream processes](system.md#refresh-policies).
 You can select the status of a process to see details on the progress of the entire job.
 After selecting **See details** for one of the job's tasks, you find additional information: processing time, the last processing date, and all errors and warnings associated with the task.